The Church of Jesus Christ of Latter-day Saints in Zambia

 The Church of Jesus Christ of Latter-day Saints in Zambia refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Zambia.
 At year-end 1992, there were about 100 members in Zambia.
-In 2024, there were 7,072 members in 20 congregations.
+In the 2022 census, there were 5,267 members in 20 congregations.

 History

 The Zimbabwe Harare Mission President, Vern Marble, went to Zambia to search for a couple who had been baptized in England, which they found with assistance from a taxi driver.
 In April 1992, Dean and Ruth Harrison were sent to Zambia as missionaries.
 In July, the Church again received legal recognition.
 The Lusaka Branch was organized on July 14, 1992, which had a membership around 50.
 On August 20, 1992, Elder Russell M. Nelson of the Quorum of the Twelve Apostles visited Zambia and dedicated the country for the preaching of the gospel.
 By year-end 1992, there were about 100 members in Zambia.

 The Church seminary program was established in Zambia in 1995.
 By year-end 1997, membership had grown to over 500.
 A second Branch was organized in Lusaka, named the Libala Branch around 1997 to accommodate the increase in membership.
 The first Church building was dedicated in Lusaka in 1998.

 Branches of the Church were organized in three major cities in the Zambian Copperbelt, in Luanshya on October 27, 2002, and then in Kitwe and N'Dola on December 1, 2002, which were organized into a district in 2005.
 The Lusaka Zambia District was organized, with 5 branches, on 16 February 2003 which became a stake on March 15, 2015.

 In 2009, the Church's Perpetual Education Fund was brought to Zambia for the first time.
 The purpose of this funds is to assist youth in developing areas in effort to move them out of the cycle of poverty.
 Zambia became the 43rd country to offer the Perpetual Education Fund.

 In 2016, Goma Radio Station, in Luanshya allocated 2 days per week where Church leaders and public affairs representatives spoke on two topics: Self reliance on Tuesdays and For the Strength of the Youth on Thursdays.